Neurotransmitter: Types

 In addition, over 100 neuroactive peptides have been found, and new ones are discovered regularly.
 Many of these are co-released along with a small-molecule transmitter.
 Nevertheless, in some cases, a peptide is the primary transmitter at a synapse.
-Beta-Endorphin is a relatively well-known example of a peptide neurotransmitter because it engages in highly specific interactions with opioid receptors in the central nervous system.
+Beta-endorphin is a relatively well-known example of a peptide neurotransmitter because it engages in highly specific interactions with opioid receptors in the central nervous system.

 Single ions (such as synaptically released zinc) are also considered neurotransmitters by some, as well as some gaseous molecules such as nitric oxide (NO), carbon monoxide (CO), and hydrogen sulfide (H_{2}S).
 The gases are produced in the neural cytoplasm and are immediately diffused through the cell membrane into the extracellular fluid and into nearby cells to stimulate production of second messengers.
-Soluble gas neurotransmitters are difficult to study, as they act rapidly and are immediately broken down, existing for only a few seconds.
+Soluble gas neurotransmitters are difficult to study because they act rapidly and are immediately broken down, existing for only a few seconds.

 The most prevalent transmitter is glutamate, which is excitatory at well over 90% of the synapses in the human brain.
 The next most prevalent is gamma-Aminobutyric Acid, or GABA, which is inhibitory at more than 90% of the synapses that do not use glutamate.
 Although other transmitters are used in fewer synapses, they may be very important functionally: the great majority of psychoactive drugs exert their effects by altering the actions of some neurotransmitter systems, often acting through transmitters other than glutamate or GABA.
 Addictive drugs such as cocaine and amphetamines exert their effects primarily on the dopamine system.
-The addictive opiate drugs exert their effects primarily as functional analogs of opioid peptides, which, in turn, regulate dopamine levels.
+The addictive opiate drugs act primarily as functional analogs of opioid peptides, which, in turn, regulate dopamine levels.